-Origins: Since at least 2014, several Twitter accounts that specialize in old photographs, such as @OldPicsArchive and @HistoryInPics, have since been sharing the above-displayed image as an authentic photograph of First Lady Jackie Kennedy reaching for help that taken as her husband, President John F. Kennedy was assassinated in Dallas in November 1963.
+Since at least 2014, several Twitter accounts that specialize in old photographs, such as @OldPicsArchive and @HistoryInPics, have been sharing the above-displayed image as an authentic photograph of former first lady Jackie Kennedy reaching for help in the moments after her husband, former President John F. Kennedy, was assassinated in Dallas in November 1963.

-The three people seen in this photograph are not John F. Kennedy, Jackie Kennedy, and Clint Hill (a Secret Service agent), but rather actor Don Gazzaway, actress Christine Rose, and stuntman Larry Hill, as described in a press release issued to promote the 1977 TV movie:
+The three people seen in this photograph are not JFK, the former First Lady, nor Hill, but rather actor Don Gazzaway, actress Christine Rose, and stuntman Larry Hill, as described in a press release issued to promote the 1977 TV movie:

 Secret Service agent Clinton Hill (stuntman Larry Hill) rushes to get Jacqueline Kennedy (actress Christine Rose) back into the car after her husband President John F. Kennedy (actor Don Gazzaway) was shot by an assassin.
 The action was all part of a made for TV reenactment movie being filmed in Dallas.
 (UPI Photo/Files)